endlessm/kolibri-explore-plugin/README.md

 -----------

 All custom presentation app bundles should be added in the `kolibri_explore_plugin/apps` directory to have this fully working.
+The zip bundle should be named custom-channel-ui.zip and it should be placed inside the corresponding app folder.

 You can find the custom channel presentation vue applications in this repository: https://github.com/endlessm/kolibri-channel-custom-web-app